FlowFuse/website/src/_includes/core-nodes/write-file-use-case.md

 - **Create Directory if it Doesn't Exist:** Enabling this option will create the specified directory if it is not already present in the filesystem.

 - **Encoding:** Specifies the character encoding to be used when writing data to the file, when selecting "set by `msg.encoding`" you can set it dynamically.

-*Note: The Edge devices running the FlowFuse device agent will use the local filesystem for file storage.*

 *Tip: Always use an absolute path for the filename to ensure Node-RED can accurately locate and manipulate the specified file.*